-This report presents the findings of an assessment of the Midia Gas Development Project (referred to hereafter as the "Project") on critical and natural habitat and priority biodiversity features (PBF).
+This report presents and update of the findings of an assessment of the Midia Gas Development Project (referred to hereafter as the "Project") on critical and natural habitat and priority biodiversity features (PBF).

-The report builds on the Environmental and Social Impact Assessment (ESIA) undertaken for the Project, and provides additional information and assessment of the Project impacts, with particular reference to the requirements and standards included in the European Bank for Reconstruction and Development (EBRD) Performance Requirement 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources (PR6) and the International Finance Corporation (IFC) Performance Standard 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources (PS6).
+The report updates the CHA produced in 2019 built on the Environmental and Social Impact Assessment (ESIA) undertaken for the Project, which provided additional information and assessment of the Project impacts, with particular reference to the requirements and standards included in the European Bank for Reconstruction and Development (EBRD) Performance Requirement 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources (PR6) and the International Finance Corporation (IFC) Performance Standard 6 on Biodiversity Conservation and Sustainable Management of Living Natural Resources (PS6).
+This update incorporates additional information on impacts based on the 'as built' project footprint as at January 2022, as well as additional information on the distribution of flora and fauna recorded during biodiversity monitoring and management activities undertaken before and during construction.
+As of January2022 the offshore and onshore pipe lay works have been completed.

-The assessment presented in this report has informed the preparation of a Project Biodiversity Management Plan (BMP) and will form the basis for the development of a Project Biodiversity Action Plan (BAP).
+The assessment presented in this report has informed the preparation of the Project Biodiversity Management Plan (BMP) and the updated of the Project Biodiversity Action Plan (BAP).